Fortis Bank Nederland

-Fortis Bank Nederland (formally Fortis Bank Nederland (Holding) N.V.) was a bank in the Netherlands until 2010.
+Fortis Bank Nederland (Holding) N.V. was a bank in the Netherlands until 2010.

 The holding came into being within Fortis Group, as a holding for those Dutch banks taken over by Fortis.
 In September–October 2008, the Dutch government first planned to invest €4 billion in exchange for an almost 50% interest in the holding (in new-to-be-issued shares), but within a week the agreement was cancelled.
 The Dutch government took over all the Dutch parts of Fortis for a total of €16.8 billion; in this take-over, Fortis Bank Nederland was valued at €5 billion.

 Later, Fortis Bank Nederland appeared in the news because it had lost €1 billion in the Madoff investment scandal.
 In March 2009, it reported that during 2008 it had an operational profit of €0.6 billion; this excluded (massive) write-offs.

 In February 2010 Fortis Bank Nederland was integrated into the new ABN AMRO by the Dutch Government and some parts were sold off.
 On the July 1 that year the integration was officially completed and the Fortis name ended.